 Employers make the hiring decision, and there is no limit to the number of new hires who can qualify the employer for the tax savings, but individuals must be identified as members of one of these targeted groups before a job offer is made.
 For a list of the targeted groups, go to www.doleta.gov/business/incentives/opptax/eligible.cfm.

 Amount of the Credit

-The amount of the tax credit is based on a percentage of qualified wages paid to the new employee for the first year of employment only.
+The amount of the tax credit is based on a percentage of qualified wages paid to the new employee for the first year of employment only (with the exception of the long term TANF recipient).
 Both the percentage and the cap on qualifying wages vary based on which target group the new employee falls into.
 For more details on WOTC benefit amounts, go to www.doleta.gov/business/incentives/opptax/benefits.cfm.

 The first step is pre-screening to determine eligibility.
 The job seeker or the employer must complete the following forms:

 - Page 1 of IRS Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Tax Credit, by the date of the job offer; and page 2 after the individual is hired.
 Employers can obtain copies of IRS 8850 by visiting www.irs.gov/form8850 or calling 1-800-829-3676.